Contact

 How can companies achieve growth in the age of perma-volatility – and what does operational excellence in the Mittelstand really mean?

-In this episode, I speak with Dirk Markus, Founding Partner of AURELIUS, about Private Equity after the era of zero interest rates: why valuation multiples have declined, why operational levers make the difference today, and how investors can navigate “into the fog” together with management teams while still making clear and consistent decisions.
+In this episode, I speak with Dr. Dirk Markus, Founding Partner of AURELIUS, about Private Equity after the era of zero interest rates: why valuation multiples have declined, why operational levers make the difference today, and how investors can navigate “into the fog” together with management teams while still making clear and consistent decisions.

 Dirk shares his journey from consultant and founder to investor, talks about true collaboration at eye level, and reveals AURELIUS’ “secret sauce” – a mix between hunter and farmer.